Buying guide📺 Live TV & Sports

 Cons

-- Regional sports blackout rules still apply โ some local games may be blacked out depending on your ZIP code.
+- Local-game blackout rules still apply — some games may be blacked out depending on your ZIP code.

-- You still need a separate Sunday Ticket subscription for out-of-market games.
+- You still need a separate Sunday Ticket subscription for out-of-market games, and RedZone is a paid add-on.

 NFL Sunday Ticket is the only way to watch out-of-market Sunday afternoon games.
-It has been available through YouTube TV and YouTube Primetime Channels since 2023, after the NFL's deal with DirecTV expired.
+It's been available through YouTube and YouTube TV since 2023, after the NFL's long-running deal with DirecTV expired.

-The price is steep โ typically several hundred dollars for the full season, though discounts exist for students, YouTube TV subscribers, and early-bird buyers.
-If you've relocated away from your home team's market and want to watch every game they play, it can be worth it.
-For most fans who follow a local team, it's overkill.
+If you've relocated away from your home team's market and want to watch every game they play, it can be worth it at the lower entry price.
+For most fans who follow a local team that's regularly on national or local TV, it's still overkill.

-Here's the honest breakdown by total annual spend, assuming a full NFL season (roughly September through February):
+Here's the honest breakdown by total annual spend, assuming a full NFL season (roughly September through February), with prices as of June 2026:

-- Free antenna only โ $25โ60 one-time.
-Covers local CBS, Fox, NBC games.
-No TNF, no ESPN, no out-of-market.
+- Free antenna only — $25–$60 one-time.
+Covers local CBS, Fox, and NBC games.
+No TNF, no Monday Night Football, no out-of-market.

-- Antenna + Amazon Prime โ roughly $165โ200/year total.
+- Antenna + Amazon Prime — about $164–$199/year total.
 Adds Thursday Night Football.
 Best value for most fans.

 Casual fan, local team only: Buy an antenna.
 Done.